Nextdoor/k8s-charts/charts/nd-common/README.md

   until it finds no TCP ports in the `LISTENING` state.
 This is a reasonably safe default behavior to ensure that the proxy does not shut down until all other traffic has stopped.

+* `.Values.istio.metricsMerging`: If set to "True", then the Istio Metrics Merging system will be turned on and Envoy will attempt to scrape metrics from the application pod and merge them with its own.
+This defaults to False beacuse in most environments we want to explicitly split up the metrics and collect Istio metrics separate from Application metrics.

 ### `nd-common.istioAnnotations`